cardano-foundation/CIPs/CIP-????/README.md

 There are two responses to this:
 1. This proposal seems worth it on the basis of its other benefits (benefits 2 and 3).
 2. Removing the problems with decoding the script context may allow users to return to that approach, which can be more ergonomic (and potentially cheaper, since builtin calls are expensive).

+#### Why not also make datums and redeemers terms instead of `Data`?

+It is always nice to get rid of things, and this CIP does _not_ let us get rid of `Data`, because it is still used for redeemers and datums.
+That begs the question: could we also have redeemers and datums be Plutus Core terms instead of values of type `Data`?

+The problem is that, unlike the encoded script context, redeemers and datums are _user facing_.
+They appear in the block format, they can be supplied by users (e.g. directly at the CLI!), and they can be inspected in block explorers.
+There is therefore a significant benefit to having them in a simpler format that is easier to work with.
+If they were Plutus Core terms in generality, we could have all kinds of strange things like people embedding functions in them.

+So it still seems beneficial to have redeemers and datums being `Data`.

+#### What about users who rely on the script context being `Data`?

+The only use case we know of where it is actively desirable for the script context to be in the form of `Data` is the serialization/hashing use case described in the motivation for CIP-42.
+It's likely that this CIP will negatively affect that use case, since it would mean that to hash a part of the script context users would need to either:
+1. Write a hashing function that operates recursively on the script context object.
+This may be expensive because it will require lots of bytestring operations.
+2. Convert the script context back to `Data` in order to use `serialiseBuiltinData`.

 ### Alternatives